huggingface/blog/duckdb-nsql-7b.md

 )
 ```

-The main goal of `llama.cpp` is to enable LLM inference with minimal setup and state-of-the-art performance on a wide variety of hardware - locally and in the cloud, we will use this approach.
+The main goal of `llama.cpp` is to enable LLM inference with minimal setup and state-of-the-art performance on a wide variety of hardware - locally and in the cloud.
+We will use this approach.

-#### Hugging Face Datasets Server API for more than 120K datasets
+### Hugging Face Datasets Server API for more than 120K datasets

 Data is a crucial component in any Machine Learning endeavor.
 Hugging Face is a valuable resource, offering access to over 120,000 free and open datasets spanning various formats, including CSV, Parquet, JSON, audio, and image files.